mozilla-services/docs/source/storage/apis-1.1.rst

 A **Weave Basic Object (WBO)** is the generic JSON wrapper around all items passed into and out of the storage server.
-Like all JSON, Weave Basic Objects need to UTF-8 encoded.
+Like all JSON, Weave Basic Objects need to be UTF-8 encoded.
 WBOs have the following fields:

 +---------------+-----------+------------+---------------------------------------------------------------+
 | Parameter     | Default   | Type/Max   |  Description                                                  |